itemis/xtext-generator-vscode/README.md

 ## Usage

-Add this do your project by configuring a dependency as follows:
+Add this to your project by configuring a dependency as follows:

 Gradle:
 ```